Aliases for TBXA2R Gene

 GeneCards Summary for TBXA2R Gene

 TBXA2R (Thromboxane A2 Receptor) is a Protein Coding gene.
-Diseases associated with TBXA2R include bleeding disorder, platelet-type, 13 and bleeding disorder, platelet-type, 11.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with TBXA2R include Bleeding Disorder, Platelet-Type, 13 and Stroke, Ischemic.
+Among its related pathways are RET signaling and Ibuprofen Pathway, Pharmacodynamics.
 GO annotations related to this gene include G-protein coupled receptor activity and thromboxane receptor activity.
-An important paralog of this gene is PTGER2.
+An important paralog of this gene is PTGER1.

 UniProtKB/Swiss-Prot for TBXA2R Gene